dapr/docs/daprdocs/content/en/developing-applications/building-blocks/workflow/workflow-features-concepts.md

 ## Purging

 Workflow state can be purged from a state store, purging all its history and removing all metadata related to a specific workflow instance.
-The purge capability is typically used for workflows that have run to a `COMPLETED`, `FAILED`, or `TERMINATED` state.
+The purge capability is used for workflows that have run to a `COMPLETED`, `FAILED`, or `TERMINATED` state.

 Learn more in [the workflow API reference guide]({{< ref workflow_api.md >}}).